 - NXDN△, an open commercial and public safety standard initially developed by Icom (implemented as IDAS) and Kenwood (implemented as NEXEDGE), and now overseen by members of the NXDN Forum.

 - There's also an open system being developed for amateur radio, a combination of FreeDV△ software and an open source speech codec (vocoder), Codec 2△.

 DMR is a digital radio standard originally designed for commercial use and developed by the European Telecommunications Standards Institute (ETSI) beginning in 2005, which hams now are adapting for amateur radio use.

 If something about using DMR for Amateur Radio doesn’t make sense, remember that DMR was created for commercial use, and was never designed nor intended for Amateur Radio use.

 – Mike's DMR Doctrine△, by Mike, KØNGA, of Rocky Mountain Ham Radio

 And it's true, initially I did find it quite challenging to get up and running with DMR.
 It's different enough that I couldn't apply a lot of what I had just learned getting going with D-STAR.
 I had the additional challenge of needing to figure out how to get started via a hotspot, while most info available online is from the point of view of having access to a repeater.

 Finally and thankfully, some Elmers with hotspot experience helped me put it all together and get on the air.

-I also met Mike, KØNGA, in person at the 2017 Longmont Amateur Radio Club's LARCFest, and he graciously spent some time answering some questions I had and helping clarify a few things about DMR.
-He's a great guy.
-Thanks for your help, Mike!
+I also met Mike, KØNGA, in person at the 2017 Longmont Amateur Radio Club's LARCFest, and he graciously spent some time answering some questions I had and helping clarify a few points.
+He's a great guy; thanks for your help, Mike!